 Marilyn Monroe died on August 5, 1962, yet she's remained an unforgettable icon for more than half a century.
-As with many pop-culture figures, some overly hyped aspects of Marilyn's story—such as her reputation as a "dumb blonde" and the mystery around her death—have often overshadowed other aspects of her legacy.
-In order to better remember Marilyn, here are six fascinating facts about her life that reveal a more nuanced picture of the real woman behind the legend.
+As with many pop-culture figures, some overly hyped aspects of Monroe's story — such as her reputation as a "dumb blonde" and the mystery around her death — have often overshadowed other aspects of her legacy.
+Here are six fascinating facts about her life that reveal a more nuanced picture of the real woman behind the legend:

-In the early years of World War II, Marilyn Monroe was a teenaged housewife named Norma Jeane Dougherty.
-During the war, she went to work in a factory that made military drones; there, she was discovered by a photographer searching for subjects to inspire the troops.
-Norma Jeane became a model, and went on to take risqué pin-up photos that would be hugely popular with soldiers in Korea.
+In the early years of World War II, Monroe was a teenaged housewife named Norma Jeane Dougherty.
+During the war, she went to work in a factory that made military drones.
+There, she was discovered by a photographer searching for subjects to inspire the troops.
+Monroe became a model and went on to take risqué pin-up photos that would be hugely popular with soldiers in Korea.
 After she'd transformed into an actress called Marilyn Monroe, army publication Stars & Stripes dubbed her "Miss Cheesecake of 1951" as her film career was taking off.

 As she started out in the movie industry, Monroe did submit to the casting couch.
 However, she also worked hard by taking lessons and giving her all to the parts that came her way.
 To gain experience for a role in B movie Ladies of the Chorus (1948), she performed in a burlesque show under the name "Mona Monroe."
 For a working-class role in the film Clash by Night (1952), she observed workers in a cannery (and apparently was offered a job beheading fish).